sustainablegrowth/ud4h-hiaa-api/epap-doc.md

 # UD4H's EPA-Prime (EPAP) Health Module Variant

-## Overview
+## API Documentation Overview
-As part of its ongoing work on the Health Impact Assessment Application (HIAA), UD4H (http://www.ud4h.com) has created a dataset called EPAP ("EPA Prime") that contains, for each of the 220,653 census block groups in the United States, a set of baseline inputs and health outcomes derived from these inputs.
+As part of its ongoing work on the Health Impact Assessment Application (HIAA), UD4H (http://www.ud4h.com) has created a health module variant called EPAP ("EPA Prime") that contains, for each of the 220,653 census block groups in the United States, a set of baseline inputs and health outcomes derived from these inputs.

 The baseline inputs are derived from census block group (CBG) polygons attributed with data fields from the Smart Location Database (SLD), the National Land Cover Database (NLCD) and from other census data.
 The health outcomes are calculated using coefficients derived from analysis related to indepth research sources like the American Community Survey (ACS).